swiftlang/swift-evolution/proposals/0153-add_backslash_character_as_operator-head.md

 I attempted to define the '\' operator as in MATLAB/Scilab/Octave (i.e. to solve linear systems of equations: A\B means "solve the linear system A*X=B for X").

-Since the '\' character is not part of the swift grammar (expect within string literals) it is not possible to define it as an operator.
+Since the '\' character is not part of the swift grammar (except within string literals) it is not possible to define it as an operator.
 It seems however that it would be meaningful to allow '\' as an operator itself as well as a character that can be used in a longer operator name.